 Hewwo, fellow bakers.
-Thanks for stopping by my kitchen!
+Thanks for stopping by our kitchen!
 My name is Angie, and I am a self-taught baker, blogger, and well-traveled food enthusiast.
 I bake for fun, bake to impress, bake to feel better when I’m down, and sometimes even bake in my sleep.

 I was born in Hong Kong but grew up in the metropolis of Shenzhen, where I attended a Canadian school and was exposed to Western culture.
 Instead of learning about the many great dynasties of China, I learned about how maple syrup was first discovered, sat through hours of Bill Nye the Science Guy, and binged (too many) TV shows in my spare time.